So what's next? You need to know how best to promote your online course.

 Using an email marketing tool like Mailerlite, you are going to start sending once a week or so an educational email to your audience, containing useful information about the topic that you teach.

 One of the most important things to set up in your email marketing flow is a lead magnet.
-You can read all about how to to this in this separate blog post - The Perfect Lead Magnet for Your Online Courses?
+You can read all about how to do this in this separate blog post - The Perfect Lead Magnet for Your Online Courses?

-How to create high-converting educational emails
+How to create high-converting educational emails to advertise your courses

 If you want to learn how to write an effective educational email, I've written about it in detail here: Ethical Email Marketing For Online Course Creators.